hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 * Killing an NPC.
 * Finding a map piece in Loth's tomb (xp gain is world number + 1)
+* When visiting previously unvisited areas.
+  * On every frame the game will check the tiles flagged by the automap.
+Tiles that have not been visited previously will increment a counter.
+  * After the counter has been accumulated the following formula is used to calculate the base exp gain.
+  * ``exp_gain = NoOfTilesDiscoverd * DungeonLevel / 0xA``  For UW2 Dungeon Level is replaced by World No (DungeonLevel/8) + 1.
-* When visiting new maps (mechanic not fully understood but appears to be linked to character level).
-A good example of this in action is if you run from level 1 of ``UW`` straight to level 2.
+  * A good example of this in action is if you run from level 1 of ``UW`` straight to level 2.
 Enough exp for a level gain occurs without any combat.
+  * The exp gain is most obvious when a new level is visited but the exp gains can be observed by just walking into wide open areas.
 * In conversations using the ``x_exp`` ``imported function``.
 * Change in the ``new_player_exp`` ``imported variable`` after a conversation
 * Special death case when killing Fissif.
 (Possibly you can beat him up and he'll surrender to go to jail) TODO test this